jwetzell/showbridge/CONTRIBUTING.md

 - would be nice to split this up

 ## [cloud](./cloud/)
-source for cloud server portion of showbridge
+source for cloud server portion of showbridge which is basically just a [socket.io](https://socket.io/) server with some config options for admin-ui auth, redis adapter, log-level, etc.